matsu911/buddypress-like/readme.txt

 == Upgrade Notice ==

+= 0.1.7 =
+No longer posts statuses when something is liked in a group.
+Also includes some JQuery fixes.

 = 0.1.5 =
 Many fixes, but still only suitable for testing.
 Settings moved to Setting->BuddyPress Like.
-Can no like comments properly and remove the favourite button.
+Can now like comments properly and remove the favourite button.

 = 0.1.1 =
 A few awesome fixes!
 Comments should now work properly.